fingerprintjs/fingerprintjs-pro-svelte/README.md

 The `getData` function throws errors directly from the JS Agent without changing them.
 See [JS Agent error handling](https://dev.fingerprint.com/docs/js-agent#error-handling) for more details.

+## Support and feedback

+To report problems, ask questions or provide feedback, please use [Issues](https://github.com/fingerprintjs/fingerprintjs-pro-svelte/issues).
+If you need private support, you can email us at [oss-support@fingerprint.com](mailto:oss-support@fingerprint.com).

 ## License